haesleinhuepf/bia-bob/README.md

 # bia-tischi

-BIA Bob is a Jupyter-based assistant for interacting with data using generated python code.
+BIA `tischi` is a Jupyter-based assistant for interacting with data using generated python code.

 ## Known issues

-If you want to ask Bob a question, you need to put a space before the `?`.
+If you want to ask `tischi` a question, you need to put a space before the `?`.

 ```
-What do you know about blobs.gif ?
+%tischi What do you know about blobs.gif ?
 ```

 ## Installation